Go back

 Why Study Nursing

-The baccalaureate degree (BSN) program in nursing at Austin Peay State University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org) and is approved by the Tennessee Department of Health Board of Nursing.
-APSU School of Nursing admits students twice a year in the BSN Nursing Major (Pre-Licensure) and five times a year in the RN to BSN Concentration.
-The BSN Nursing Major (Pre-Licensure) has a five-year average NCLEX pass rate of 95%.
+The BSN program at APSU is accredited by the Commission of Collegiate Nursing Education and approved by the Tennessee Department of Health Board of Nursing .
+The School admits students twice a year for the BSN (Pre-Licensure) Nursing Major and five times a year for the RN to BSN Concentration.
+The BSN (Pre-Licensure) Nursing Major proudly features an impressive five-year average NCLEX pass rate of > 95%.

 accreditation symbol